-- 11.3 Accurate record of all receipts and sales transactions must be kept. - 11.4 Records should be made at the time each operation is taken in such a way that all significant activities or events are traceable.
+- 11.3 Any alteration made in the documentation should be signed and dated; the alteration should permit the reading of the original information.
+Where appropriate, the reason for the alteration should be recorded. - 11.4 Accurate record of all receipts and sales transactions must be kept. - 11.5 Records should be made at the time each operation is taken in such a way that all significant activities or events are traceable.
 Records should be clear and readily available.
-The retention of documentation relating to distribution of products/cosmetics should comply with national requirements. - 11.5 If records are computerised, only authorised persons should be able to enter or modify data in the computer.
+The retention of documentation relating to distribution of products/cosmetics should comply with national requirements.

+- 11.6 If records are computerised, only authorised persons should be able to enter or modify data in the computer.
 Access should be restricted by passwords or other means.
-Users should have a unique identifier (User ID) for their personal and sole use so that activities can subsequently be traced to the responsible individual. - 11.6 Records electronically stored should be protected by back-up transfer on paper or other means, at regular intervals.
+Users should have a unique identifier (User ID) for their personal and sole use so that activities can subsequently be traced to the responsible individual. - 11.7 Records electronically stored should be protected by back-up transfer on paper or other means, at regular intervals.
 It is particularly important that the data, including audit trail, are readily available throughout the period of retention.
-Back-up data should be stored as long as necessary at a separate and secure location.

-- 11.7 In accordance with the requirements specified by the regulatory authority, manufacturers/importers must record the usage of each hologram label used.
-In the case of any hologram labeling activity that is done by third party, the delivery/distribution record of hologram usage must be kept/recorded for traceability purpose. - 11.8 Where applicable, full Material Safety Data Sheet (MSDS) and Certificate of Analysis (CoA) of products/cosmetics should be available. - 11.9 All relevant legal records and documentations should comply to the current legislations referring to: - a.
-Poisons Act 1952 and its regulations - b.
-Sale of Drugs Act 1952 - c.
-Control of Drugs and Cosmetics Regulations 1984 - d.
-Dangerous Drugs Act 1952 - e.
-Dangerous Drugs Regulations 1952
+Back-up data should be stored as long as necessary at a separate and secure location. - 11.8 In accordance with the requirements specified by the regulatory authority, manufacturers/importers must record the usage of each hologram label used.
+In the case of any hologram labelling activity that is done by third party, the delivery/distribution record of hologram usage must be kept/recorded for traceability purpose. - 11.9 All relevant legal records and documentations should comply to the current legislations referring to: - i.
+Poisons Act 1952 and its regulations - ii.
+Sale of Drugs Act 1952 - iii.
+Control of Drugs and Cosmetics Regulations 1984 - iv.
+Dangerous Drugs Act 1952 and its regulations